themperek/cocotb-vivado/README.md

 # cocotb-vivado

-A very limited [cocotb](https://github.com/cocotb/cocotb/) interface to the [Xilinx Vivado Simulator](https://docs.xilinx.com/v/u/en-US/dh0010-vivado-simulation-hub) simulator.
+A limited Python/[cocotb](https://github.com/cocotb/cocotb/) interface to the [Xilinx Vivado Simulator](https://docs.xilinx.com/v/u/en-US/dh0010-vivado-simulation-hub) simulator.
 Based on [cocotb-stub-sim](https://github.com/fvutils/cocotb-stub-sim).

 ## The project is at a proof of concept stage